RakhithJK/spyder-ide-spyder-wiki/Coding-Style.md

 * **QUESTION:** Should we define some conventions as well for widgets? or for signal naming? for instance:
     - When working with signals, use the [new style](http://pyqt.sourceforge.net/Docs/PyQt4/new_style_signals_slots.html):
-    - For naming custom signals, use the `sig_` prefix?:
+    - For naming custom signals, use the `sig_` prefix?.
+This could help in uniformizing code, sometimes signals are defined with sig_ sometimes not... maybe it is better to always use sig_:
     ```python
     from spyderlib.qt.QtCore import Signal